MicrosoftDocs/winrt-api/windows.graphics.printing.printsupport/printsupportmxdcimagequalityconfiguration_automaticoutputquality.md

 ## -description

-Gets or sets the image quality for XPS images when the output quality is set to "Normal".
+Gets or sets the image quality for XPS images when the output quality is set to "Automatic".

 ## -property-value